The Hirsch conjecture holds for normal flag complexes: Introduction

 An equivalent conjecture, the \emph{$W_v$-conjecture}, or \emph{non-revisiting path conjecture}, was introduced in the Sixties by Klee and Wolfe, cf.~\cite{Klee}.

 \begin{conjecture}[Non-revisiting path conjecture, or $W_v$-conjecture] For any two facets of a simplicial polytope $R$ there exists a non-revisiting path connecting them. \end{conjecture}

-The reason why the $W_v$-conjecture implies the Hirsch conjecture is simple: Any ``non-revisiting path'' can be at most $n-(d+1)$ steps long.
+Here, a path of facets $\Gamma$ (represented by a map from an interval $I \in \mathbb{Z}$ to the facets of $\Sigma$) in a simplicial complex $\Sigma$ is \emph{non-revisiting} if the preimage of $\Gamma$, restricted to the star of any vertex of $\Sigma$, is an interval itself (cf.\ Section \ref{ssc:setup}).
+The reason why the $W_v$-conjecture implies the Hirsch conjecture is simple: Any non-revisiting path can be at most $n-(d+1)$ steps long.
 Here is why: At the beginning of the path we are in some $d$-face $X_0$, which has (at least) $d+1$ vertices.
 Next, we step into a new facet $X_1$, and we see a new vertex.
 From that moment on at each step we have to see a new vertex, otherwise the path would be revisiting.
 Since there are $n$ vertices in total, after $n-(d+1)$ steps we have seen all vertices already!

 Conversely, Klee and Kleinschmidt \cite{KleeKleinschmidt} showed that if there is a polytope $R$ which violates the $W_v$-conjecture, then from $R$ one can construct a (possibly different) polytope $P$ that violates the Hirsch conjecture.